VirtusLab/git-machete/CONTRIBUTING.md

 ## Command properties/classification

+Deprecated commands are excluded.

+Any command that can display status can also run `machete-status-branch` hook.

+Any command that can run rebase can also run `machete-pre-rebase` hook.

 | Property                                                          | Commands                                                                      |
 | ----------------------------------------------------------------- | ----------------------------------------------------------------------------- |
 | can accept interactive input on stdin                             | `add`, `delete-unmanaged`, `discover`, `go`, `traverse`, `update`             |